Pomax/reddit-image-catch-up/README.md

 There's not much to say; run it with `node catch-up.js` and you're pretty much done.
 Except for the step where you'll want to make sure that the configuration specifies the subreddits you want to actually catch up on, of course...
-So read on.
+So: read on.

 ## Setting up your configuration